fares017/FENCE/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-This project is a reproduction of the paper Feasible Evasion Attacks on Neural Networks in Constrained Environments, precisely the experiment Malicious Network Traffic Classification.
+This project serves as a reproduction of the paper titled "Feasible Evasion Attacks on Neural Networks in Constrained Environments," specifically focusing on the experiment related to Malicious Network Traffic Classification.

 ## Table of Contents